Leverage home equity without refinancing

 Your lender may require you to pay all or some of the costs associated with underwriting a home equity loan.
 These fees will vary from one lender to another, but here are a few you will likely see.

 You may even be required to pay for additional items like flood insurance, depending on your state of residence and the location of your home.
-Be sure to speak with your loan officer to fully understand all of the costs that come with a new home equity loan.
+Be sure to speak with your mortgage originator to fully understand the costs of this loan type.

 Home equity loans vs. HELOCs

-Home equity loans issue an individual lump-sum payment that is repaid over a period of time.
+Home equity loans provide an individual lump-sum payment that you repay over a period of time.
 You’ll pay interest on the loan at a fixed rate.
 So the monthly payments never change.
-However, if you sell the home before the loan term concludes, repayment is usually required in full.
+However, if you sell the home before the loan term concludes, you’ll need to repay it in full.

 Alternatively, HELOCs are a revolving credit line.
-Rather than an upfront lump sum of cash, HELOCs allow you access to a pre-approved credit limit that is based on the value of your home.
-You can repay any money you’ve borrowed, and reuse the HELOC as often as you like during its draw period.
+Rather than an upfront lump sum of cash, HELOCs allow you access to a pre-approved credit limit based on your home’s value.
+You can repay any borrowed money and reuse the HELOC as often as you like during its draw period.

-A HELOC’s draw period is typically between five to 20 years, with a 10-year term being most common.
-Following the draw period is the “repayment period” when you are no longer allowed to withdraw funds.
+A HELOC’s draw period is typically between five to 20 years, with a 10-year term being the most common.
+Following the draw period is the “repayment period” when you can no longer withdraw funds.
 Most HELOCs charge a variable interest rate, but some lenders offer them as fixed-rate loans.

 How to get a home equity loan

 In many ways, the requirements for a home equity loan are the same as those for a primary mortgage.
 But because you won’t be borrowing the entire cost of a home, there are a few important differences.
-Here are seven steps to apply for a home equity loan.
+Here are seven steps to apply for one:

 1. Review your finances